Dj1236/hostel-management/README.md

-# hostel-management
+# Hostel-Management-System
-hostel management system with use of php in backend
+A system built for hostel room allocation for our ldrp itr as a part of DBMS Course.

+### For more details regarding the system please refer to SDD, SRS, UserManual of the system in Documentation folder.